-Vince Willmore, vice president of communications for Tobacco-Free Kids, told Healthline that the smoking rate in the U.S. has been slashed by more than half since 1965, from 42.4 percent to 18 percent in 2012, according to the U.S. Centers for Disease Control.
+Vince Willmore, vice president of communications for Tobacco-Free Kids, told Healthline that the smoking rate in the U.S. has been slashed by more than half since 1965, from 42.4 percent to 18 percent in 2012,

 “The fight against tobacco has been one of our nation’s greatest public health achievements, but it is far from over,” he said.
 “Tobacco remains the nation’s number one cause of preventable death and disease, and nearly 44 million American adults still smoke.”

 He said it is “inexcusable” that more than 400,000 Americans still die each year from tobacco-related illnesses.

 Willmore called on the U.S. Food and Drug Administration to aggressively exercise its powers to regulate tobacco, as well as electronic cigarettes.
 The federal tobacco tax must be significantly increased, he said.
 Provisions in the Affordable Care Act that require insurance companies to pay for smoking cessation programs must be enforced, he added.